duereg/hugo-site/content/blog/20220628-strategic-intent.md

 Finally, regularly revisit and update your team's strategic intent as circumstances change.
 The strategic intent should be a living document that guides the team's decision-making and helps it stay on track towards its long-term goals.

-# Writing out your Strategic Intent
+# Writing your Strategic Intent

-Use [SCQA](https://blog.mattblair.co/blog/20200909-pyramid-principle-inaction/) approach to lay out:
+Use [SCQA](https://blog.mattblair.co/blog/20200909-pyramid-principle-inaction/) to lay out:
 * The situation with the team
 * The conflict the team is facing
 * The question that naturally rises from the conflict